Strange Things That Can Happen After Sex

 Rough sex, excess friction and a lack of lubrication are some of the most common causes and don’t pose a serious risk to your health.
 However, there are other causes that are dangerous and require immediate medical attention.

-In general, this bleeding comes from the cervix, the lower neck of the uterus, and is more common in women of childbearing age.
+In general, this bleeding comes from the cervix, the lower opening to the uterus, and is more common in women of childbearing age.

 Even if the cervix is perfectly healthy, friction during intercourse can cause light damage.